odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

 Model
 -----

-Odoo provides several ways to provide a default order.
+Odoo provides several ways to set a default order.
 The most common way to do it is to define the ``_order`` attribute directly on the model.
 This way, the retrieved records will follow a deterministic order which will be consistent in all views, but also when records are searched programmatically.
 By default there is no order specified, therefore the records will be